 I would also like to thank Mary Gourley, the Assistant City Manager and City Clerk, for her steadfast assistance.
-Ana Kwong, the Administrative Services Director who has provided extensive support and many long hours to complete this effort.
+Ana Kwong, our Department Head for Administrative Services, has provided extensive support and many long hours to complete this effort.
 My thanks extend to her as well, and to Miko Lim of her team for his behind-the-scenes hard work.